asantra/ProjectGeant4/README.md

 # Change the particles and its parameters.
 1. Emission of Cherenkov light depends on the particle velocity.
 The cone angle of Cherenkov light emission also depends on particle velocity.
+2. There is a threshold velocity after which Cherenkov light
-2. If we use different particle type and particle energy, then the detected Cherenkov light should be different too.
+3. If we use different particle type and particle energy, then the detected Cherenkov light should be different too.
 This is why many particle physics experiments use the Cherenkov detectors to identify the particle.
-3. To change the momentum of the particle, please go inside the `run.mac` file in the top level directory of the repository (in this example: `ProjectGeant4`).
+4. To change the momentum of the particle, please go inside the `run.mac` file in the top level directory of the repository (in this example: `ProjectGeant4`).
-4. You will see lines:
+5. You will see lines:
 ```
 /gun/momentumAmp 0.5 GeV
 /run/printProgress 10
 /run/beamOn 100
 ```
-5. Here first line refers to the particle momentum of 0.5 GeV.
-The second line dictates after how many events you want a print out.
+6. Here first line refers to the particle momentum of 0.5 GeV.
+The second line dictates after how many events you want a print out (here it is 10).
 The third line tells you how many particles we want to generate (here it is 100).
-6. In the unedited `run.mac` file, there should be three sets of such commands: the first set corresponds to `output0.root`, the second corresponds to `output1.root` and so on.
+7. In the unedited `run.mac` file, there should be three sets of such commands: the first set corresponds to `output0.root`, the second corresponds to `output1.root` and so on.
 If there is a fourth set of commands appended to `run.mac`, the corresponding output file will be `output3.root`.
+If you see that your output files start from `output1.root` (and not `output0.root`), that means Cherenkov light was not generated for the first momentum in the `run.mac` file (here `0.5 GeV`).
-6. You can either change the values there, or you can append your lines to this file:
+8. You can either change the values in the initial nine lines of `run.mac`, or you can append your lines to this file:
 ```
 /gun/momentumAmp 10 GeV
 /run/printProgress 20
 /run/beamOn 200
 ```
-7. This means we want to generate 10 GeV particle and the number of particles will be 200, and the print progression is 20 (i.e. `Geant4` will print the progress of the run in every 20 events).
+9. This means we want to generate 10 GeV particle and the number of particles will be 200, and the print progression is 20 (i.e. `Geant4` will print the progress of the run in every 20 events).
-8. Now we have to use the following commands inside the `build` directory:
+10. Now we have to use the following commands inside the `build` directory:
 ```
 cmake ..
 ./sim run.mac
 ```
+(rememeber, everytime you change anything to your `run.mac`, you need to run the above commands)
-9. After the run, you should be able to find the output root files.
+11. After the run, you should be able to find the output root files.
-10. Changing the particle type is a little bit involved.
+12. Changing the particle type is a little bit involved.
 Please go to the top level directory of the repository (in this example `ProjectGeant4`).
 If you are in the `build` directory then use `cd ..` to reach to the `ProjectGeant4`.
-11. Go to the file `generator.cc` and look for this line:
+13. Go to the file `generator.cc` and look for this line:
 ```
 G4String particleName = "proton";
 ```

-12. This means we used `proton` as our particle.
+14. This means we used `proton` as our particle.
 We can change to any charged particles (please use these names, otherwise `Geant4` may not understand your request):
 > alpha, anti_proton, e+, e-, mu+, mu-, pi+, pi-, proton, tau+, tau-.

-13. Please change to your desired particle name in the lines mentioned in step 11 above.
+15. Please change to your desired particle name in the lines mentioned in step 11 above.
 Save the file `generator.cc`.
-14. Now go to the `build` directory and compile the project again:
+16. Now go to the `build` directory and compile the project again:
 ```
 cd build
 cmake ..
 cmake --build . -j6
 ```
+(rememeber, everytime you change anything to the files in `ProjectGeant4`, you need to run the above commands)

-15. If the compilation is successful, you can run the project just like before:
+17. If the compilation is successful, you can run the project just like before:
 ```
 ./sim run.mac
 ```

-16. Remember one thing, _everytime you run the setup, the previous output root files are overwritten.
+18. Remember one thing, _everytime you run the setup, the previous output root files are overwritten.
 If you need to keep the output files from the previous runs, please store the root files away from the `build` directory_.

-17. It is a good practice to rename the output root files according to the particle type and energy.
+19. It is a good practice to rename the output root files according to the particle type and energy.
 You can rename the root files in the following way inside the `build` directory:
 ```
 mv output0.root output_proton_0p5GeV.root
 mv output1.root output_proton_1p0GeV.root